 Your first visit to the Netherlands?
-Let’s see what you might find both shocking and charming
+Let’s see what you might find both shocking and charming!

-At first I did not realise what exactly it was.
+At first, I did not realise what exactly it was.
 And then it hit me.
 It actually hit me.
 A biker.
 My friends from the Netherlands told me that when you are an expat in Amsterdam (and throughout the entire country most likely) the chances of being in an accident involving a bike are considerably high.
 Because you always hear that Dutch people like to bike their way to… well, everywhere, but you don’t really expect to see so many bikers going in so many directions.
 So you’re tempted to watch out for the cars, literally not knowing what’s going to hit you.
-But be aware, bike roads are equally important as car roads!
+But be aware, bike paths are equally as important as roads!

 Ah, the weather!

 Rain, rain and… of course, rain.
 Crazy wind, sun and rain and wind and cold and wind but also a bit of warmth.
 That’s the Netherlands for you!

-However, in time you learn to live with this and sometimes, when you don’t get their blunt opinion on something, you even start wondering what’s wrong.
-One piece of advice that I think will come in handy is to make sure you are good at sticking up for yourself, otherwise you can easily become the victim in a conflict.
+However, in time you learn to live with this and sometimes when you don’t get their blunt opinion on something, you even start wondering what’s wrong.
+One piece of advice that I think will come in handy is to make sure you are good at sticking up for yourself, otherwise, you can easily become the victim in a conflict.

 What are your favourite and least favourite parts about living in the Netherlands?
 Let us know in the comments below.